cequencer/edt/README.md

 # COMMANDS
-`export - exports the block in json format`
+`export - exports the blockchain in json format`

 # OPTIONS
 ```